avpalugulla/docs-repo-template/internal-repo-tools/README.md

 ## Use

+First, add the `InfoDev-docbuild-svc` service account as an admin collaborator on your repo.
+Notify the [IX tools team](mailto:devdocs@rackspace.com) that you have a new repository to add to Jenkins so they know to go accept the invitation to your repo on the service account.

 Take the relevant shell script files and the Jenkinsfile from this directory, and put them in the root of your repo.
 Replace the following lines in the Jenkinsfile to match your repo:

+### Markdown-based

+### RAML-based

+### RST-based